 5 Conventions

-None.
+“3D” in this Recommendation refers to a technology that projects dedicated views for each eye.
+The ultimate goal is these views depict the same situation as would be seen in reality (e.g., horizontally shifted).
+The technology as a whole can include more than two views, as per a multi-view autostereoscopic display.
+This can be noted as S3D for stereoscopic TV, or 3DMV for multiview.

 6 Selection of 3D Source Content

+[Editor’s note: search for and look for needed edits (Marcus & Margaret)]

 In order to evaluate 3D visual experience and other terms defined in this Recommendation in various circumstances, the content should cover a wide range of 3D videos.
 In particular, 3D content with a variety of texture, depth and motion should be used for accurate assessment.

 The 3D test sequences should be selected according to the goal of the test and recorded on a digital storage system.
 When the experimenter is interested in comparing results from different laboratories, it is necessary to use a common set of source sequences to eliminate a further source of variation.